CartoDB/documentation/app/content/data-observatory/guides/creating-data-observatory-tilesets.md

 ### Create a visualization

 The final step is visualizing the tileset.
-Tilesets can be visualized directly from your CARTO Dashboard following [this guide](/analytics-toolbox-bq/guides/tilesets/#visualizing-a-tileset) or integrated into your custom spatial applications using [CARTO for deck.gl](/deck-gl) following [this example code](/deck-gl/examples/basic-examples/data-observatory-tileset-layer/).
+Tilesets can be visualized directly from your CARTO Workspace following [this guide](/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets/) or integrated into your custom spatial applications using [CARTO for deck.gl](/deck-gl) following [this example code](/deck-gl/examples/basic-examples/data-observatory-tileset-layer/).

 Here is an example of a tileset visualization of [WorldPop's dataset](https://carto.com/spatial-data-catalog/browser/dataset/carto-do-public-data.worldpop.demographics_population_glo_grid1km_v1_yearly_2020) created from the Dashboard: